 - Demyelinating disease clinic - this clinic sees all children under the age of eighteen years of age who present with recurrent episodes of demyelination of the brain and spinal cord.

 - Neuroimmunology clinic - this is a specialised clinic for children presenting with conditions where a misprogrammed immune system has resulted in the brain and spinal cord coming under attack.
 Commons conditions seen in this clinic include opsoclonus myoclonus, autoimmune encephalitis and immune-mediated movement disorders.

 - Neuroimmunology-Rheumatology clinic - this is a multi-disciplinary specialised clinic for children with complex immune-mediated disorders affecting both the neurological system and rheumatological system.
-This clinic is run by doctors from both specialities.
+This clinic is run by doctors from neurology and rheumatology.

-- Neuromyelitis optica (NMO) spectrum disorders clinic - this is a clinic where children and young people with recurrent demyelination associated with an antibody are seen in collaboration with the NMO team from Oxford hospital.
+- Neuromyelitis optica (NMO) spectrum disorders clinic - this is a clinic where children and young people with recurrent demyelination affecting the eyes and/or spine associated with AQP4 or MOG antibody are seen in collaboration with the NMO team from Oxford hospital.

 - Relapse clinic - this is a specific clinic for patients who may be experiencing a relapse of symptoms.
 This can only be booked by the clinical nurse specialist team following a discussion with your child's GOSH doctor and does not always replace the need for you to attend your local hospital for urgent assessment.